 How long to I have to accept my loans?

 Student Loans are available each year but there are time-based limitations to the loans.
-You must accept the loans at least two weeks before the end of the semester as it is a mutiple step process for the Financial Aid Office to disburse loans.
-We cannot pay the loans if the academic year (end of the Spring term) has ended.
+You must accept the loans at least three weeks before the end of the semester as it is a mutiple step process for the Financial Aid Office to disburse loans.
+We cannot pay the loans once the academic year (end of the Spring term) has ended.

 Why is my aid package different from the previous year?